 A successful homicide detective career is built on a solid foundation of the right education and on-the-job training.
 While police officers only need a high school education to begin their career, those who aspire to the higher ranks in the police department may benefit from a college education.
 So, if you’re thinking of climbing the ranks, you should also consider that a degree in criminal justice may give you a leg up on the competition.

 A degree in criminal justice will give you a strong educational background.
 Keep in mind that there are online options to make getting an education all the more convenient.
 Whether you want an associate’s or bachelor’s degree in criminal justice, get your degree on-site or online.

 Homicide Detective Salaries

-The median salary for detectives and criminal investigators was $74,300*.
-However, salary varies greatly depending on where you work.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for detectives and criminal investigators is $86,940.
+However, salary varies greatly depending on where you work and the education level you’ve attained.
+Most federal jobs use a standardized Pay Grade scale.
 Check the chart below for the median detective salary in your state.
 Keep in mind that as you gain seniority, your salary will increase and that the top earners make much more than the average.

 Homicide detectives have interesting jobs, and they’re well paid for the work they do.
-Compare the salaries of related professions below.
+Compare the median annual salaries of related professions below.